shankaritchapurapu/helidon/docs/utilities/oci-sdk.md

 ## Service Principal Authentication

-Service-principal authentication adds the `service-principal` authentication method.
-It builds an OCI SDK `S2SAuthenticationDetailsProvider` using ODO instance principal material, then exposes it through the same `BasicAuthenticationDetailsProvider` contract used by the other authentication methods.
+Service-principal authentication adds the `service-principal` authentication method and an `OciServicePrincipalProvider` capability.
+On ODO it builds an OCI SDK `S2SAuthenticationDetailsProvider` using instance-principal material.
+When an `OciResourcePrincipalProvider` is available, such as OKE workload identity on OMK or standard OCI resource-principal authentication, it builds an `RpS2SAuthenticationDetailsProvider` instead.
+Both are exposed through the common `BasicAuthenticationDetailsProvider` contract.

 Service-principal configuration is part of the shared `OciConfig`.
 For the normal declarative configuration path, put the complete `helidon.oci` configuration in `oci-config.yaml`, including